-Let’s look at what each of these should contain.
+Take a look at an example cover letter below, and then let’s look at what each of these sections should contain.

-The header is the space at the top of the page that contains your personal contact info: name, occupation, address, phone and email.
+The cover letter header is the space at the top of the page that contains your personal contact info: name, occupation, address, phone and email.

 Sometimes the snail mail address is omitted, though it’s probably best to include one unless there’s a reason not to.